PMBOK® Guide Concept of the Project Life Cycle

 Refinable – As new situations arise, be flexible and refine goals as needed.

 During this phase, the scope of the project is defined and a project management plan is developed.
 It involves identifying the cost, quality, available resources, and a realistic timetable.
-The project plans also includes establishing baselines or performance measures.
+The project plan also includes establishing baselines or performance measures.
 These are generated using the scope, schedule and cost of a project.
 A baseline is essential to determine if a project is on track.

 At this time, roles and responsibilities are clearly defined, so everyone involved knows what they are accountable for.
 Here are some of the documents a PM will create during this phase to ensure the project will stay on track: